mraggi/discreture/README.md

 On the other hand, euler314_maximin (in gray) was a commit that adapted some of discreture's code and iterates in the same order as `combinations`.
 It's essentially the same code, which is why it takes almost exactly the same amount of time.
 A minor improvement has been since made by discreture, which is why it's now faster.

 Note 2: DoNotOptimize(x) is just a way to tell the compiler to not optimize away the empty loop.
-From [google benchmarking tools](https://github.com/google/benchmark).
+Taken from [google benchmarking tools](https://github.com/google/benchmark).

 If you'd like to see other benchmarks, let me know.